Share:

 • The new Court also has aim to resolve up to 90 per cent of cases within 12 months.

-What is the new case management pathway?
+What is the new management pathway?

 The Court case management pathway has been streamlined.
 You can expect the following different Court events in a matter:[2]